CoachNitu/InfoColl/README.md

-This program was created by Nitiraj Kulakrni
+This program was created by Nitiraj Kulkarni
 Feel free to use it just remember to give credits
 If you would like to donate me you can donate me by paypal
                              ==>https://www.paypal.me/VasudeoKulkarni